-Amana Living has 12 residential care centres in Perth and one in Kalgoorlie, offering a variety of accommodation styles and services to suit a wide range of mobility, care needs and levels of independence.
+Amana Living has 12 residential nursing homes in Perth and one in Kalgoorlie, offering a variety of accommodation styles and services to suit a wide range of mobility, care needs and levels of independence.
 In our dementia-specific centres and wings, people living with this challenging disease can receive specialist care in a secure, safe environment.
 Two of our centres offer extra services, such as wine with evening meals, daily newspapers and magazines, and additional activities (an extra fee is charged for these services)..

 Use our interactive map to browse our locations and go to the menu links for further information on each centre.